 - Place relevant search terms, i.e. the keywords, to an appropriate degree in the text – ideally with the help of wellresearched texts

 - Structure your content with headings and loosen up texts with bullet points or tables

 - Machinereadable websites improve accessibility and ranking, so provide images with keyword optimized titles, alternative texts, and captions

-- Transcripts of podcasts, videos with subtitles, sign language and audio descriptions are further optimization measures
+- Transcripts of podcasts, videos with subtitles, sign language, and audio descriptions are other optimization measures

 - Use metatitles and descriptions (often the first thing users see including the displayed search result, the snippet, and breadcrumbs, which facilitate navigation on the page)

 SEO with rankingCoach from IONOS!